f-grego/f-grego/README.md

 <h2 align="left">Hi 👋!
-My name is Grigoris Fotopoulos and I'm a Front End Web Developer with Full Stack Experience from Greece</h2>
+My name is Grigoris Fotopoulos and I'm a Front End Web Developer with Full Stack Experience from Greece.
+I'm passionate about my work and i don't rest until i get it done.</h2>

 ###